feynon/carlosbecker.com/content/post/2015-09-29-cd-github-circleci-docker-beanstalk.md

 I know, it is a very simple workflow and might not work for everyone, but it is simple enough so you can basically copy-paste on your own pet project and try it!

-BTW: I'm using AWS free tier for the app, so, yup, it's free… at least for now.
+BTW: I'm using AWS free tier for the app, so, yup, it's free... at least for now.

 Last but not least, you can see the entire source code [here](https://github.com/getantibody/getantibody).